 Planning for the year seems like such a fruitless exercise.
 Instead of feeling confident in the steps I can take to move forward, I feel like I have one leg in the air, while balancing precariously on the other.

 Go ahead, get that visual in your head.
-A fifty something, overweight white woman, yoga pants like a sausage link….precarious doesn’t begin to describe it.
+A fifty something, overweight woman, yoga pants like a sausage link….precarious doesn’t begin to describe it.
 Anyway…

 I complain, and then the guilt sets in.
 I have not even come close to suffering the losses that so many have endured.